ps3838api/ps3838api.github.io/FairUsePolicy.md

-# Fair Use
+# Fair Use Policy
-This API is protected by copyright laws and is provided free of charge to our players, partners and affiliates only.
+This API is protected by copyright laws and is provided only to our players, partners and affiliates.

-The use of this free resource is subject to our "Fair Use Policy" which is set out below.
+The use of this resource is subject to our "Fair Use Policy" which is set out below.

-When you utilize the API, you are agreeing to this policy.
-Any breaches of this policy, whether intentional or not, may result in a temporary or permanent suspension of your access without notice at our sole discretion.
+Use of the API constitutes your agreement to this policy.
+You understand and agree that at our sole discretion, and without prior notice, we may block access to our site if we believe that your use of our site has violated or is inconsistent with this Fair Use Policy.

+We may at any time, and at our sole discretion, modify this Fair Use Policy, with or without prior notice.
+Any such modification will be effective immediately upon public posting.
+Your continued use of our APIs and this site following such modification constitutes your acceptance of the modified terms in this Fair Use Policy.

-# Fair usage
+## Fair usage

 The API is provided to players to facilitate wagering and may not be used for data gathering, scrapping or any other purpose.
 The API usage must be proportionate to wagering activities as determined on a case by case basis by PS3838.